anucvml/ddn/README.md

 python tests/testBasicDeclNodes.py
 ```

-Documentation for the `ddn` package is provided in the `ddn` directory.
+Documentation for the `ddn` package is provided in the `ddn` directory and many examples given in the `turotials`.
 Interactive tutorials should be opened in Jupyter notebook:

 ```